RensVlooswijk/PIT-Internship/README.md

 It starts with the multiple options I had to realize the project.
 Check out this link [too see all my research](/documents.md) .
 But when I started with this project I found a tool called Inworld.Ai. which I then used to create a demo scene.
 ![[Pasted image 20230526130611.png]]

-This however was not optimal as a final product as you can read in my [inworld.ai research](documents/Inworld.Ai.md) .
+However this was not optimal as a final product as you can read in my [inworld.ai research](documents/Inworld.Ai.md) .
 So I set out to find a different method.
 Which ended up being a combination of different API's.
 It works as followed: When the player starts to speak I start an audio recording which ends when the players stops speaking.
 I then save this file and send it to the [Whisper API](docuements/Whisper.md) which transcribes what is said.
 This API then sends back a text file that I in turn send to the [ChatGPT API](documents/ChatGPT API.md) .
 This then formulates an answer based on how I prompted the GPT chat beforehand.
 Finally I will send this answer to the [11Labs API](documents/11Labs.md) which will speak the text in a voice to my choosing.
 ![[Pasted image 20230526133223.png]]